 We may contact you about your annual allowance if you receive a large increase in your pensionable pay.
 Your annual allowance is the total amount of pension benefits you can build up in each scheme year for tax relief purposes.

 Decreases in pay

-If your final salary pay has been reduced or restricted at any point during your scheme membership due to the following reasons, you can choose to elect for a 10-year pay protection:
+If your final pay has been reduced or restricted during your employment due to the following reasons, you can apply for a 10-year pay protection:

 - you chose to be employed at a lower grade or responsibility

 If your employer approves your application, when working out your final salary linked benefits, we will use your average full time equivalent pay from the best three consecutive years.
 This is within a period of 13 years up to the last day of your active membership.

 Applying for pay protection

 If you believe you may have been affected by a reduction or restriction to your pay, you can use the 'reductions in pensionable pay' form attached to this page.

 If you decide to apply for pay protection, please send your completed form to your employer who will complete 'section 4 – employer declaration'.
 You can apply up to 30 days before you're due to leave the scheme.

 Your employer will consider your application for pay protection, and write to you with their decision, including any reasons for their decision.
 They will also provide a copy of our appeals leaflet.